fhdsl/gsplyr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gsplyr is to provide functions for manipulating Google Slides.
+The goal of gsplyr is to provide a set of functions designed for the manipulation of Google Slides.
+There are functions for obtaining the presentation ID, constructing a link for exporting image files, and downloading Google Slides in PPTX format.

 ## Installation